jodelat/Fusion/README.md

 # Fusion Of Ideas Project

-Application creates, edits, and deletes data from SQL Database with PHP
+Application creates, edits, and deletes data from three tables on SQL Database with PHP.
+These tables are Client, Section, and Link

 Start by creating a Client by entering a name